Culinary & Taste

 Most people find it easier to just add a pinch of salt in coffee grounds before brewing.
 Doing this will help more evenly distribute the salt through the brewing process.

-For the most optimal-tasting coffee, it is recommended to use high-quality sea salt or kosher salt rather than table salt.
-However, keep in mind that using any type of salt will alter the flavor profile of your brew.
+For the most optimal-tasting coffee, it is recommended to use high-quality sea salt rather than table salt.
+However, keep in mind that using any type of sodium based salt will adjust the flavor profile of your brew to taste less bitter.

 Common Table salt is heavily processed and can contain anti-caking agents and other additives such as Iodine that can affect the taste of coffee.
 Sea salt and kosher salt, on the other hand, tend to be minimally processed and have a more natural taste making them the preferred option for most people.
 To learn more about Sea Salt, check out the article on Sea Salt & Sea Salt Flakes.

-However, the difference in taste between table salt and sea salt or kosher salt may be subtle and not noticeable for some people.
+However, the difference in taste between table salt and sea salt may be subtle and not noticeable for some people.
 The quantity that you want to add is very small, so the flavor profile of the salt may not be noticeable.

 Are There Any Negative Effects Of Adding Salt To Coffee?

 While adding a small amount of salt to coffee can help to reduce bitterness, it is important to be aware of any potential negative effects.
 One potential negative effect is that it can change the overall flavor profile of the coffee.
-Another potential issue could be the addition of unneeded salt to your diet.
+Another potential issue could be the addition of unneeded salt to your diet – but the amount needed is very small.

 Salt is an essential mineral for our bodies, yet consuming too much can be perilous.
 High blood pressure, heart disease, and other health issues arise from the over-consumption of salt.
 To ensure your well being it’s important to use this seasoning in moderation, as well as monitor overall intake throughout the day.